DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 The walk to the pier was a little over half-a-mile and by the time Jack got there he’d decided the first thing he was going to look for was some sunscreen.
 The late-afternoon late-June sun was going to play havoc on his pale, Irish skin if he didn’t.
 Fortunately, a rack full of sunscreen products stood just inside the door to the pier house.
 Jack picked out a pump bottle of 35 SPF and carried it up to the bait counter.

 Something about the guy behind the counter seemed familiar to Jack, but he couldn’t figure out from where he might know him.
-The guy, on whose Horseshoe Pier golf shirt was embroidered Chief, had an almost military style haircut and his eyes kept moving about, taking in everything going on in the pier house.
+The guy, on whose Buzby Beach Pier golf shirt was embroidered Scout, had an almost military style haircut and his eyes kept moving about, taking in everything going on in the pier house.

-When Jack approached the counter, Chief nodded at Jack’s rod and said, “Let me guess, you plan on doing some fishing today.”
+When Jack approached the counter, Scout nodded at Jack’s rod and said, “Going fishing?”

 “Uh, yeah,” Jack said.
 “And I’ll need some bait.”